Amazon-EN-0424/HelloChocolateExercise/README.md

    - Updating chocolate product records in the database
    - Deleting chocolate product records from the database

-3. Implement a simple command-line interface (CLI) that allows users to interact with the chocolate factory inventory system.
-The CLI should provide options for:
+3. Implement a simple DataLoader that allows users to interact with the chocolate factory inventory system.
+The  should provide options for:
    - Adding a new chocolate product
    - Retrieving a chocolate product by ID
    - Retrieving all chocolate products
    - Updating a chocolate product
    - Deleting a chocolate product

-   The CLI should directly call the methods of the `ChocolateRepository` to perform these operations.

 4. Write unit tests for the `ChocolateRepository` class to ensure the correctness of the implemented functionality.